365 Days and Ways to Serve

 Vendors, hospitality bags and prize packages courtesy of: Ethan Monroe Salons, Rodan & Fields Dermatologists, Silpada, Velata, Thirty-One Gifts, AMC Southroads 20, Andy B's, Chipotle, Purple Glaze, Smashburger, RSVP Tulsa, El Chico, Genghis Grill, AMF Sheridan Lanes, Cherokee Nation Businesses, Chuy's Restaurant, Cinemark Movies 8, Goodwill Industries of Tulsa, Ramada Tulsa, Johnny Carino's Italian Restaurant, Wyndham Tulsa Hotel, Gilcrease Museum, Naples Flatbread and Wine Bar, Zio's, Tulsa Air and Space Museum, Tulsa Ballet Theatre, Oklahoma Army National Guard, The Sherwin Miller Museum of Jewish Art, VisitTulsa, and Youth Services of Tulsa.

-Building Community Underwriting: Grace and Franklin Bernsen Foundation, The Sharna and Irvin Frank Foundation, and The Mervin Bovaird Foundation.
+Building Community Underwriting: The Anne and Henry Zarrow Foundation, Grace and Franklin Bernsen Foundation, The Sharna and Irvin Frank Foundation, and The Mervin Bovaird Foundation.

 Special thanks for generous in-kind support: Christ Church Tulsa, Panera Bread, Reasor's, Starbucks Coffee Company and